luk4sf/Guides/LinuxCmds.md

     -f image2 force image output format, you may probable be able to omit this since the program tries to choose the output images format from the file extension. image-%3d.jpeg name of the t from the foutput images, the %3d indicates that the output generated images will have a sequence number there of 3 decimals, if you want the number padded with zeroes you just need to use %03d.

+# Use dd to find disk hogs

+Use du -sch .[!.]* * |sort -h to see all the files and folders in the current dir.
+Especially usefull to find hidden file hogs e.g. like /home/myAccount/.local/share/Trash . du stands for disk usage, the .[!.]* This pattern matches hidden files and directories in the current directory as well as excluding . (current directory) and .. (parent directory). *: This matches all non-hidden files and directories in the current directory.